Long Overdue…Delay in Implementing Clean Construction Law Harms Public Health

 As if grant funding hasn’t made utilizing clean construction equipment attractive enough, the US Green Building Council just announced a “Clean Construction” pilot credit to their LEED Pilot Credit Library.
 Read more here.

 We need your help today in urging the Mayor’s Office to get the clean construction regulation written, so that the contractors and construction companies have all the information they need to comply with the law.
-The health of our residents and image of our city depend on it.
+The health of our residents, and our city’s air quality—and image—depend on it.